 This blog was written by Mary Rechtoris regarding Altlaw’s decision to move over to RelativityOne.
-Link to original article can be found here.
+Link to original article.

 Maintaining a productive and happy workplace is essential to business today.
 The ability to inspire your staff to bring their best and go that extra mile differentiates companies who thrive from those that flounder.